CurveDocs/curve-docs/docs/stableswap-ng_exchange/factory/deploy.md

     | `_oracle` |  `address` | rate oracle address |

 !!!info
-        There might be multiple pool implementations based on different circumstances.
+        There might be multiple metapool implementations.
 To query all available ones, see [here](../factory/overview.md#metapool_implementations).
         If it's not clear which one to use, please don't hesitate to reach out.

     ??? quote "Source code"